romandkuang/romandkuang/README.md

 As a **Data Analyst**, I blend my experience in **food and beverage hospitality** where I spent over a decade mastering the art of problem-solving, efficiency, and delivering top-tier experiences.
 Now, I apply that same mindset to **data analytics**, uncovering trends, optimizing operations, and helping businesses make smarter decisions.

 My fascination with data started with an early love for sports analytics, especially basketball stats.
 I was always intrigued by how numbers and data points could tell a bigger story—whether it was tracking player performance or understanding team dynamics.
+By analyzing metrics like points scored, plus-minus, and player efficiency ratings, I saw how stats could reveal how individual players impact team performance, identify strengths and weaknesses, and guide strategy.

 As I grew, this curiosity naturally expanded into a broader interest in how data could be applied to solve real-world problems.
 My background in customer service opened my eyes to the power of data in business, particularly in optimizing operations and improving customer experiences.